Capacity Building Initiative for Greater Minnesota

 Somali Community Resettlement Services (SCRS) was formed in Rochester in 1999 by a volunteer network of Somali refugees to directly respond to the needs of Somali refugee and immigrants.
 The Mission of SCRS is to promote and advance the social well-being and welfare of immigrants by providing much needed community and resettlement services.

 YWCA Duluth was formed in 1893 and today provides early childhood education, parenting classes, youth development programming, and transitional housing to young mothers.
-Our mission is to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.
+Their mission is to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.